SaniulHaqueMallik/WDcourse/README.md

 * sudo npm install -g nodemon -> to install nodemon. who keeps track of changes on any files while running.
 * node index.js / nodemon index.js -> to run the node program
 * npm install package   -> to install node modules.

+# API  (Application Programming Interface)
+* An API is a set of commands, functions, Protocols and objects that programer can use to ceate software or interact with an internal system.
+* your server ---API---request ---> Someone else's server
+* your server <--API---response <-- Someone else's server

+* API -->> 1.
+Endpoint 2.
+Paths 3.
+Parameters 4.
+Authentication
+* JSON -> JavaScript Object Notation
+* XML -> Extensable Markup Language